flavors/django-countries/docs/setup.rst

 Loaddata
 --------

-The ``load_countries`` management command loads all fixtures into the database.
+The ``loadcountries`` management command loads all fixtures into the database.

-    python manage.py load_countries --babel
+    python manage.py loadcountries --babel